cmarielorber/Professional-README-Generator/generated-README.md

   ## [Description](#table-of-contents)

-  streamling readme to streamling project efficiency
+  streamlining a README via terminal to focus on my project

   ## [Installation](#table-of-contents)